Consensys/doc.katacoda/doctools-doc-preview/step2.md

-Now you have ot pull the latest ConsenSys Doctools Docker image.
+Pull the latest ConsenSys Doctools Docker image from the Github Container Repository.

 ## Task